Pickled egg: Recipes

+United States

 A variant historically associated with the Pennsylvania Dutch is the pickled beet egg where whole beets, onions, vinegar, sugar, salt, cloves, and (optionally) a cinnamon stick are used as the brine.
 The eggs take on a pink or even purple color from the beets and have a sweet and sour taste.
 Pickled red beet eggs, long a common food at picnics and pot-lucks in the Pennsylvania Dutch country, have diffused into the folk cuisine of the surrounding "English" and become a popular snack that can be bought in supermarkets as far east as the Delaware River.

+England

 A typical British recipe for pickled eggs includes eggs, vinegar, salt, and sugar.
 The eggs are first boiled, peeled, then boiled with the other ingredients.
 They last for three to four months (for best quality) and are traditionally found in British public houses and fish and chip shops.

 History

 Germany

-In Germany, pickled eggs were commonly made and eaten.
+In Germany, pickled eggs (Soleier, literally "brine eggs") were commonly made and eaten.
 German emigrants took this practice with them when they moved to the New World.

 During Lent, many Christian denominations forbade the consumption of eggs.
 However, hens would continue to lay eggs, and pickling provided a practical way to preserve them until Easter.

 United States

 German-speaking Anabaptist refugees, who are by now commonly called the Amish, brought their particular variation of the pickled egg to Pennsylvania.
-The so-called Pennsylvania Dutch created the pickled beet egg, where beets were added to the recipe turning the eggs into a pinkish color.
+The so-called Pennsylvania Dutch created the pickled beet egg, where beets were added to the recipe turning the eggs a pinkish color.
 The beet adds a contrast in flavor creating both a sweet and sour taste.
 In the 1940s, pickled eggs became very popular, as they were advertised in newspapers as lollipops, and wives were encouraged to make them on a skewer as a creative appetizer.

 In November 1959, Hingham and Gibbsville students held a celebrated Veterans Day within their area.
 Larry Shaver dressed up as Mr. H.D.
 Hyde, to honor him as the leader of Hingham's egg industry while shipping over 10 rail carloads of pickled eggs at one time.
 Pickled eggs were popular around Easter as an added way to celebrate the season.
 Today, pretzels and chips are a more common snack for a restaurant and bars, but pickled eggs are still found in rural locations in the United States and presented in a jar at some bars.